matjesg/deepflash2/README.md

 #### Demo usage
 The GUI provides a build-in use for our [sample data](https://github.com/matjesg/deepflash2/releases/tag/sample_data).

-1. Starting the GUI (in [Colab](https://colab.research.google.com/github/matjesg/deepflash2/blob/master/deepflash2_GUI.ipynb) or follow the installation instructions below)
+1. Starting the GUI (in <a href="https://colab.research.google.com/github/matjesg/deepflash2/blob/master/deepflash2_GUI.ipynb" target="_blank">Colab</a> or follow the installation instructions below)
 2. Select the task (GT Estimation, Training, or Prediction)
 3. Click the `Load Sample Data` button in the sidebar and continue to the next sidebar section.